SteelzZ/au-cmsinn/README.md

 $ mrt add au-ui-modern-business
 ```

-Now once you will run your project you will be presented with a "Controls block" through which you will be able to manage your website.
-Here you can find a screencast that shows how all this works [au-cmsinn intro](http://youtu.be/mJ83sGD33ts).
+And you are done.
+Once you will run your project you will be presented with a "Controls Panel" through which you will be able to manage content of your website.
+Here is a link where you can find a screencast that shows how all this works [au-cmsinn intro](http://youtu.be/mJ83sGD33ts).

-#### Dependencies
+### Dependencies

 For image handling this package uses [gm](https://github.com/aheckmann/gm) package.
 So first download and install GraphicsMagick or ImageMagick.
 In Mac OS X, you can simply use Homebrew and do: